gmetais/gmetais.github.io/_posts/2016-08-24-what-i-expect-from-a-modern-image-lazyloader.markdown

 2. Doesn't wait until end of body, DOM Ready of Window.onload to load images.
 3. Shows image while loading, for progressive JPEG support.
 4. Detects visibility.
+5. Is compatible with iframes
-5. Is compatible with iframes, videos, JS widgets...
+6. Is compatible with divs or JS widgets
-6. Is compatible with background images (and media queries).
+7. Is compatible with background images (and media queries).
-7. Is compatible with srcset or <picture> to load responsive images.
+8. Is compatible with srcset or <picture> to load responsive images.
-8. Detects if previous images were loaded too slowly and loads lower resolution images for the next images.
+9. Detects if previous images were loaded too slowly and loads lower resolution images for the next images.
-9. Uses a single scroll event listener instead of one per image.
+10. Uses a single scroll event listener instead of one per image.
-10. Throttles the scroll event.
+11. Throttles the scroll event.
-11. Uses a [Passive Event Listener][passive-event-listener].
+12. Uses a [Passive Event Listener][passive-event-listener].
-12. Is compatible with the [Interaction Observer API][interaction-observer].
+13. Is compatible with the [Interaction Observer API][interaction-observer].
-13. Detects cross-domains in URLs and [preconnect][preconnect] them asap.
+14. Detects cross-domains in URLs and [preconnect][preconnect] them asap.
-14. Alerts developers about specifying dimensions, to avoid reflows.
+15. Alerts developers about specifying dimensions, to avoid reflows.

 ## Benchmark of some existing lazyloaders